nischalshrestha/kashikoi/README.md

 # kashikoi

-kashikoi (pronounced kash-coy) is your music theory friend. kashikoi is a Japanese word that means wise, intelligent, bright, or clever.
+賢い or kashikoi (pronounced kash-coy) is your music theory friend. kashikoi is a Japanese word that means wise, intelligent, bright, or clever.

 I'm writing this Python library because I've been reusing some music theory facilities